Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - Launch of the course.

+## 🙋‍♀️ & 🙋‍♂️ Contribution

+We are so thankful for every contribution, which makes sure we can deliver top-notch content.
+Whenever you find a missing resource, broken link in a [Table of Contents](#table-of-contents), the wrong answer, please submit an [issue](../../issues).
+Even better would be a [Pull Request (PR)](../../pulls).

+## Who this course is for:

+- 👨‍🎓 Students preparing for the Amazon Web Services Certified (AWS Certified) CloudOps Engineer Associate (SOA-C03) Exam;
+- 👨‍🎓 Amazon Web Services (AWS) Engineers;
+- 👨‍🎓 Azure Engineers;
+- 👨‍🎓 Cloud Architects;
+- 👨‍🎓 Cloud Engineers;
+- 👨‍🎓 DevOps Engineers;
+- 👨‍🎓 Enterprise Architects;
+- 👨‍🎓 Google Cloud Platform (GCP) Engineers;
+- 👨‍🎓 Infrastructure Engineers;
+- 👨‍🎓 Lead Engineers;
+- 👨‍🎓 Product Architects;
+- 👨‍🎓 Security Engineers;
+- 👨‍🎓 Site Reliability Engineers;
+- 👨‍🎓 Software Developers/Engineers;
+- 👨‍🎓 Solution Architects;
+- 👨‍🎓 Team Leaders.

+## Requirements

+- 🤩 Excitement to learn!
+- 0️⃣ Prior knowledge is required;
+- ✅ You can pass the Amazon Web Services Certified (AWS Certified) CloudOps Engineer Associate (SOA-C03) Exam solely based on our Practice Tests Exams.

 ### An Amazon EC2 instance needs to be reachable from the internet.
 The EC2 instance is in a subnet with the following route table.
 Which entry must a CloudOps Engineer add to the route table to meet this requirement?

 ![Question 1](images/question1.jpg)